How To Use And Configure WordPress Widgets

 (Widget Areas)

-The Widgets area displays a list of all the widgets that can be used on your site.
+The Widgets section displays all the widgets that are available.

 Activate or deactivate widgets using drag-and-drop

-Available widgets can be activated or deactivated using drag & drop.
+Available widgets can be made Active or Inactive using drag & drop.

-Widgets dragged from the Available Widgets section to widget areas like your sidebar, footer, etc. instantly become active and can be used to perform their function on your site.
+Widgets dragged from the Available Widgets section to widget areas like the sidebar, footer, etc. become activated for use.

-In addition, the Widgets panel includes an Inactive Widgets section that lets you remove widgets that you no longer want to use on your site.
-Inactive widgets do not lose their pre-configured settings.
+Your Widgets area also includes an Inactive Widgets section that lets you remove widgets that you no longer want to actively display on your website.
+Inactive widgets do not lose their settings.

-You can easily insert, activate, deactivate, rearrange and remove things using widgets just by dragging and dropping items in the Widgets section …
+You can easily add new functionality to your site, or activate, deactivate, rearrange and remove widgets with drag & drop in the Widgets area …

-Rearrange widgets on your WordPress site using drag & drop
+Rearrange your site's widgets using drag & drop

 (Rearrange widgets using drag-and-drop)

-For example, in the image below, the widgets have already been configured to display the following to visitors:
+For example, take a look at the image below.
+In this site, the widgets have already been configured to display things on your site like:

 2. A contact support banner, and

-3. A ‘click to call’ section from a widgetized plugin (i.e. a WordPress plugin with an accompanying widget) …
+3. A ‘click to call’ function from a widgetized WP plugin (i.e. a plugin with an accompanying widget) …

-Widgets control the order certain features on your site appear
+Widgets control the order certain features on your site display

 (Widgets control the order certain features on your site display)

-Looking inside the Widget area, you would see that the front end features display on the site’s sidebar area in exactly the same order as they have been arranged in the active widget area …
+Inside the Widget area, you would see that the front-end features display on the site’s sidebar section in the same order as their corresponding widgets were arranged in the back-end widget section …

-If we change the order the above widgets in the Active Widget Area using drag-and-drop …
+Let’s now reorganize these widgets in the Active Widget Area using drag & drop …

-Drag & drop widgets in your widget area to rearrange their order
+Drag and drop widgets in your widget area to rearrange their order

-(Drag and drop to rearrange widgets in your widget area)
+(Drag-and-drop to rearrange widgets in the widget area)

-The widgets have now been reorganized in the sidebar navigation section …
+The widget features have now been reorganized in the sidebar …

-This immediately reorganizes the order of items in the site’s sidebar.
+As you can see, this instantly reorganizes the order of items in your sidebar.

-Rearranging sidebar layout with widgets can help to improve your site’s user experience.
+Rearranging sidebar layout using widgets can improve your site’s visitor experience.

-Note in the screenshot below that the ‘click to call’ feature (3) is now the first item on the sidebar, and the support section (2) is located above the newsletter opt-in form (1) …
+Note in the screenshot below that the ‘click to call’ function (3) is now at the top of the sidebar section, and the support section (2) now sits above the newsletter subscription form (1) …

-Reorganize sidebar elements with widgets to improve user experience
+Reorganizing sidebar elements using widgets can improve your site's visitor experience

-(Reorganizing sidebar layout with widgets can help improve user experience)
+(Rearranging sidebar elements using widgets can help to improve your site’s visitor experience)

-Removing widgets from your WordPress sidebar area is really easy.
+Deleting widgets from your WordPress sidebar menu is very easy.

-For example, let’s show you how to delete the Search widget from your sidebar …
+For example, let’s delete the Search widget from your sidebar …

 Search widget